MicrosoftDocs/CortanaSkillsKit/docs/skills/authentication.md

 # Adding Authentication to Your Cortana Skill

 >[!IMPORTANT]
-> Cortana Skills handle authentication differently than Microsoft Bot Framework.
+> Cortana skills handle authentication differently than Microsoft Bot Framework.

 ## Link a Connected Account to a Cortana Skill

 If your skill uses a service that requires users to authenticate using OAuth 2.0, then you should use the Connected Account feature in Cortana.
 The Connected Account feature in Cortana is used to get an access token for use with the service.
-All you need to do is provide Cortana wtih OAuth 2.0 settings, and Cortana manages the rest for you.
+All you need to do is provide Cortana with OAuth 2.0 settings, and Cortana manages the rest for you.

 You decide whether Cortana signs in the user when they invoke your skill, or only when they activate a feature of your skill that requires authentication.
 Cortana initiates the sign-in process on your identity server.
 The user is prompted to sign in.
 If you use the code grant flow and have set a scope of `offline_access`, then Cortana automatically re-authenticates your user using a refresh token.
 Your user is re-authenticated until one of the following situations occurs.